 Helping Hands Grant Program

-- Mental health literacy programs
+- Mental health and/or substance use disorder

 Medical schools are eligible to apply for the grants.
 All projects must be conducted under the supervision of medical faculty, consisting of at least one psychiatrist.

 For complete information about funding programs, including your application status, please contact funders directly.
 Summaries are provided for your convenience only.
 RHIhub does not take part in application processes or monitor application status.